An Example of an Effective ABM Campaign

-As soon as an SDR began to work an account, we began serving ads as a way to introduce ourselves.
-We used the aforementioned Marketo connector to serve ads with introductory upper-funnel messaging only to the specific contacts within the target account.
+As soon as an SDR began to work an account, we began serving ads as a way to introduce ourselves, even on social media.
+We used the Marketo connector to serve ads with introductory upper-funnel messaging only to the specific contacts within the target account.

 Outreach emails, landing pages, and retargeting

-To make that big first impression, we then added some personalized touches.
+To make that big first impression, personalization was a key focus in our ABM strategy.
 We created a landing page and individual display ads for each SDR that included their photo.
 Each email the SDR sent included a link to their personalized page:

 After clicking on the link and visiting the landing page, the prospect was retargeted across multiple networks and devices with matching display ads.
 We increased our bids and frequency for a 24-hour period to ensure that the prospect saw the SDR everywhere.
 If the prospect clicked the ad, they were taken to a personalized landing page where they could schedule a meeting.

 Along with the landing pages and display ads, we also mailed a Door Opener Kit designed to get the conversation going.
 This kit included a note from the SDR and a book of customer-use cases to showcase how others have used AdRoll to “build better marketing campaigns” with a full-funnel marketing approach.

 In a typical demand-gen model, this is where Marketing would stop and celebrate their lead-gen wins.
 But, because we’re using account-based marketing, we could stretch our marketing reach much farther down the sales funnel.